Boundary measurement and sign variation in real projective space: Complexes inside real projective space

 \subsection{Homotopy type}

 In this subsection we will show that $\Gr^{\var \leq m}_{1,n}$ is homotopy equivalent to $\mathbb{RP}^m$.
 Our main tool to do this is Forman's discrete Morse theory~\cite{Forman}.
 We will make use of Chari's approarch to discrete Morse theory using matchings in the Hasse diagram of the closure poset of a regular CW complex~\cite{Chari}.
+So, we assume throughout that all CW complexes are regular.
 For any poset $P$ we consider its Hasse diagram as a directed graph with directed edge $b \to a$ for each cover relation $a \lessdot b$.
 An \emph{acyclic (perfect) matching} is a (perfect) matching of the Hasse diagram such that the directed graph obtain by reversing the orientation of each edge in the matching is a directed acyclic graph.

 In a CW complex we use $\sigma^{(d)}$ denote a $d$-dimensional cell.
-Let $f$ we a function which assigns a real number to each cell in a CW complex.
+Let $f$ be a function which assigns a real number to each cell in a CW complex.
 The function $f$ is a \emph{discrete Morse function} provided both

 for every $d$-cell $\sigma^{(d)}$.
 When both these cardinalities are zero the $d$-cell $\sigma^{(d)}$ is called a \emph{critical cell}.
 At most one of these cardinalities can be nonzero for a given cell, and hence a discrete Morse function defines a (partial) matching of the cells.
 Moreover, any matching which is an acyclic matching in the closure poset arises from some discrete Morse function.
-More generally, whenever one has an acyclic matching in a poset there exists a function which is decreasing along the matching edges and increasing along the rest if the poset.
+More generally, whenever one has an acyclic matching in a poset there exists a function which is decreasing along the matching edges and increasing along the rest of the poset.
 To see this one may reverse the matching edges to obtain a directed acyclic graph.
 Then treating this directed acyclic graph as a poset consider a linear extension.
-The desired function can be gotten be assigning to each element of the original poset its position in this chosen linear extension.
+The desired function can be gotten by assigning to each element of the original poset its position in this chosen linear extension.

 Given a CW complex $X$ and discrete Morse function $f$, For any $c \in \R$ we set

 If $a < b$ are real numbers such that $[a,b]$ contains no critical values of $f$, then $X(b) \searrow X(a)$~\cite[Theorem 3.3]{Forman}.
 Here $\searrow$ denotes \emph{collapsing} which gives what is known as a simple homotopy equivalence.